emiyl/vita.cfw.guide/more/updating-to-henkaku-enso-3.65.md

 If you do not follow this guide correctly, you could lose homebrew access, with **no way to get it back!**

-Only follow this guide if you want to install games which require a firmware version higher than 3.61!
+Only follow this guide if you want to use PSN or install games which require a firmware version higher than 3.61!

 Please follow all steps in this guide carefully.
 I will not be responsible to anything that happens to your device when using this.